PastPapersManagementSystem/ConsoleVersion/Server/MessageReceiver/readme.txt

 GAME LOBBY:

 This component will be responsible for lobby actions.
-1. Create: Will create a new game lobby and session and wait for all members to join.
+1. Create: Will create a new game lobby and session and wait for all members to join. (completed)
-2. Start: This is the only point and function that can initiate the game.
+2. Start: This is the only point and function that can initiate the game. (completed)
-3. Add: Add to lobby.
+3. Add: Add to lobby. (completed)
 4. End: End the game.
 5. Quit: The player will leave the lobby.